 LGBTQIA+ stands for Lesbian, Gay, Bisexual, Trans and gender diverse, Queer and questioning, Intersex and Asexual.
-The plus (+) represents all those people who identify with a sexual orientation or gender identity that isn't included within the LGBTQIA acronym in a way that is visible and inclusive.
 LGBTQIA+ inclusive language acknowledges and respects the diverse tapestry of LGBTQIA+ people, including their bodies, genders, and relationships.

-Transgender and gender diverse communities are disproportionately affected by prejudice-motivated discrimination and violence.
 Using LGBTQIA+ inclusive language helps people feel respected and included in conversations, activities and discussions, allowing for a more positive event experience.

-LGBTQIA+ inclusive language may change or evolve from person to person and group to group as individuals explore their identities and how they choose to interact and present to the world around them.
+LGBTQIA+ inclusive language may change or evolve as individuals and groups explore their identities and how they choose to interact and present to the world around them.
 It can also differ across cultures and generations, so it is important to stay up to date, accept and incorporate changes as they are communicated.

-ICC Sydney is proud to partner with Pride in Diversity.
-Pride in Diversity is Australia's leading not-for-profit employer support program for all aspects of LGBTQIA+ workplace inclusion.
-Through Pride in Diversity, ICC Sydney Pride in Diversity publishes the Australian Workplace Equality Index (AWEI), Australia's national benchmarking instrument for LGBTQ workplace inclusion from which Top Employers for LGBTQ people is determined.
+ICC Sydney is proud to partner with Pride in Diversity, Australia's leading not-for-profit employer support program for all aspects of LGBTQIA+ workplace inclusion.
+Pride in Diversity maintains the Australian Workplace Equality Index (AWEI), Australia's national benchmarking instrument for workplace inclusion from which the Top Employers for LGBTQIA+ people is determined.
+ICC Sydney is proud to be a Silver accredited workplace.

 As a social inclusion initiative of AIDS Council of New South Wales (ACON), Pride in Diversity works to reduce exclusion, invisibility, homophobia and stigma in the workplace.
 Pride in Diversity has developed a number of resources to help the broader community understand some of the key concepts and common terms for LGBTQIA+ people.
-You can access the library of Pride in Diversity resources <a href="https://example.com/here/bases/base
+You can access the library of Pride in Diversity resources here.